MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ### Monitoring application activity using Advanced Threat Hunting

-Starting at the Specialized workstation, AppLocker is enabled for monitoring of application activity on a workstation.
+Starting at the specialized workstation, AppLocker is enabled for monitoring of application activity on a workstation.
 By default Defender for Endpoint captures AppLocker events and Advanced Hunting Queries can be used to determine what applications, scripts, DLL files are being blocked by AppLocker.

 > [!NOTE]
 > The Specialized and Privileged workstation profiles contain the AppLocker policies.
 Deployment of the policies is required for monitoring of application activity on a client.